 Datums and units of measurement

 Only metric units are to be used in as-built data.
 Principally these are millimetres (mm), metres (m), litres/sec (L/s), cubic metres/day (m3/day).
-All levels are to be in terms of the Moturiki Datum 1953 and to two (2) decimal places.
+All levels are to be in terms of the NZVD 2016 and to two (2) decimal places.

 Geographic coordinates must be: